 A tool to transfer wealth to the next generation at a lower tax cost.

-Family limited partnerships, or FLPs, let you make gifts of partnership interests to family members while you maintain control over the underlying assets.
+Family limited partnerships, or FLPs, let you make gifts of partnership interests to family members while you maintain control over the limited liability company and underlying assets.

 In estate planning, FLPs can be very useful.
-Successful families create them with three objectives in mind: lowering income and estate taxes, enabling family business continuity via orderly transfer of ownership interests, and establishing a degree of liability protection for limited partners.1
+Successful families create them with three objectives in mind: lowering income and estate taxes, enabling family business continuity via orderly transfer of ownership interests, and through limited liability companies establishing a degree of liability protection for limited partners.1

-A FLP usually starts out with married business owners placing assets into a partnership.
+A FLP usually starts out with married business owners placing assets into a partnership and entering into a partnership agreement.
 Initially, the parents are both the general partners and limited partners.
-In time, they gift limited partnership interests to sons or daughters.
+In time, they gift limited partnership interests to sons or daughters under the general partnership that exists.

 Let’s present a hypothetical example, in which parents (general partners) gift a limited partnership interest and give up ownership of 75% of assets within the partnership.
 This 75% of assets is now outside of their taxable estates.
 All future appreciation of these assets will also occur outside of their taxable estates.
 Yes, they have made a gift to their kids, so here comes a gift tax – but the general partners can use the unified gift and estate tax credit to pay it off.3